MicrosoftDocs/semantic-kernel-docs/semantic-kernel/vs-code-tools/index.md

 ## Create A Semantic Skill

-1. Once you have installed the Semantic Kernel Tools extension you will see a new SK option in the activity bar
+1. Once you have installed the Semantic Kernel Tools extension you will see a new Semantic Kernel option in the activity bar
  - We recommend you clone the semantic-kernel repository and open this in your VS Code workspace
-2. Click the SK icon to open Semantic Kernel Functions view
+2. Click the Semantic Kernel icon to open Semantic Kernel Functions view
 3. Click the "Add Semantic Skill" icon in the Semantic Kernel Functions view title bar
 4. You will be prompted to select a folder
  - This will be the location of the Skill which will contain your new Semantic Function